 Traveller self-isolation required?
-Travel restrictions?
-British Columbia ^{2, 3} (BC) No self-isolation for domestic travellers entering BC All non-resident travel to Haida Gwaii is restricted.
+Travel restrictions? × British Columbia (BC) No self-isolation for domestic travellers entering BC All non-resident travel to Haida Gwaii is restricted.
 Otherwise, no travel restrictions for domestic travellers entering BC; however, people travelling to BC from another province or territory within Canada should only come for essential reasons.
-As of November 19, British Columbians are urged to avoid non-essential travel; this includes all travel into and out of BC and between regions of the province.
-Alberta 4 (AB) No self-isolation for domestic travellers entering AB.
-Starting November 2, eligible international travellers returning to Alberta at the Calgary International Airport or Coutts land border crossing can participate in a pilot program that will allow them to quarantine for less time (approximately 48 hours) provided they test negative for COVID-19 and if they commit to following specific public health and testing measures.
-No travel restrictions for domestic travellers entering AB Saskatchewan (SK) No self-isolation for domestic travellers entering SK No travel restrictions for domestic travellers entering SK Manitoba 5 (MB) Residents of Western Canada and Northwestern Ontario do not need to self-isolate for 14 days when entering MB; 14-day self-isolation for all other domestic travellers entering MB, except for essential workers.
+British Columbians are urged to avoid non-essential travel; this includes all travel into and out of BC and between regions of the province.
+Alberta (AB) No self-isolation for domestic travellers entering AB.
+Eligible international travellers returning to Alberta at the Calgary International Airport or Coutts land border crossing can participate in a pilot program that will allow them to quarantine for less time (approximately 48 hours) provided they test negative for COVID-19 and if they commit to following specific public health and testing measures.
+No travel restrictions for domestic travellers entering AB.
+However, all out-of-town travel is discouraged; this includes travel into and out of AB and between regions of the province.
+Saskatchewan • • (SK) No self-isolation for domestic travellers entering SK No travel restrictions for domestic travellers entering SK Manitoba (MB) Residents of Western Canada and Northwestern Ontario do not need to self-isolate for 14 days when entering MB; 14-day self- isolation for all other domestic travellers entering MB, except for essential workers.
 No travel restrictions for domestic travellers entering MB, but self-isolation required (except for residents of Western Canada and Northwestern Ontario).
 Travel to and from northern Manitoba is restricted and non-essential travel is discouraged.
-Ontario 6 (ON) No self-isolation for domestic travellers entering ON No travel restrictions for domestic travellers entering ON.
+Ontario (ON) No self-isolation for domestic travellers entering ON No travel restrictions for domestic travellers entering ON.
 Travel between regions within ON, especially from higher transmission to lower transmission areas, should only be for essential purposes.
-Quebec 7 (QC) No self-isolation for domestic travellers entering QC No travel restrictions for domestic travellers entering QC.
-Residents of a region or territory within QC that is designated as a "Red" zone must avoid travelling to "Green", "Yellow" or "Orange" zones and outside of Quebec, inter-regional travel is also not recommended for regions in the "Orange" zone, and access is not allowed to Nunavik and James Bay New Brunswick ^{8,} ^{9, 10} (NB) 14-day self-isolation for all domestic travellers entering NB, except for exempt essential service providers and QC residents entering for essential services.
+Quebec (QC) No self-isolation for domestic travellers entering QC No travel restrictions for domestic travellers entering QC.
+Residents of a region or territory within QC that is designated as a "Red" zone must avoid travelling to "Green", "Yellow" or "Orange" zones and outside of Quebec, inter-regional travel is also not recommended for regions in the "Orange" zone, and access is not allowed to Nunavik and James Bay New Brunswick (NB) X 14-day self-isolation for all domestic travellers entering NB, except for exempt essential service providers and QC residents entering for essential services.
 Under specific circumstances, NB residents who work outside of the Atlantic bubble may be eligible to forego self-isolation requirements or be subject to less stringent self-isolation requirements.
 As of November 27, travel bubble with other Atlantic provinces is suspended.
-Atlantic residents (NS, PE, NL) are permitted to enter NB but must pre-register for entry; prohibition on all nonessential travel into NB for all other domestic travellers, except for workers and other specific exemptions such as Canadian residents owning property in NB or visiting family members, and QC residents entering for essential services or going to the Magdalen Islands Nova Scotia ^{11, 12} (NS) Residents of other Atlantic provinces (NB, PE, NL) do not need to self-isolate for 14 days when entering NS; 14-day self-isolation for all other domestic travellers entering NS, except for exempt workers from specific sectors Travel bubble with other Atlantic provinces whereby no-self-isolation required for Atlantic Canadian residents; no travel restrictions for all other domestic travellers entering NS, but self-isolation required.
+Atlantic residents (NS, PE, NL) are permitted to enter NB but must pre-register for entry; prohibition on all non- essential travel into NB for all other domestic travellers, except for workers and other specific exemptions such as Canadian residents owning property in NB or visiting family members, and QC residents entering for essential services or going to the Magdalen Islands Nova Scotia (NS) Residents of other Atlantic provinces (NB, PE, NL) do not need to self-isolate for 14 days when entering NS; 14-day self-isolation for all other domestic travellers entering NS, except for exempt workers from specific sectors Travel bubble with other Atlantic provinces whereby no-self- isolation required for Atlantic Canadian residents; no travel restrictions for all other domestic travellers entering NS, but self- isolation required.
 As of November 26, Nova Scotians are urged to avoid non-essential travel in and out of the Halifax region and to other Atlantic provinces